 An experienced, imaginative and humourous speaker, with two separate speaking specialisms:

-One is based on a successful corporate career as a communicator with a strong track record in strategic and crisis communications and experience across interim, agency and in-house.
+One is based on a successful corporate career in high-tech investment and communications with a strong track record in strategic and financial communications.

 The other specialism is as a published historian with a focus on local history, experienced in talking to diverse groups about local history, cultural history, and architecture.